jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 ## Cutting the mustard

-I was particularly pleased to see this:
+I was particularly pleased to see this at the bottom of the `<body>`:

 ```html
 <script nomodule src="https://polyfill.io/v3/polyfill.min.js?…"></script>
 ```

 They use [Polyfill.io](https://polyfill.io/v3/) to bring in the required polyfills.
-Polyfill.io uses the User-Agent string to decide which polyfills are needed, which means [the script](https://polyfill.io/v3/polyfill.js?features=Array.prototype.forEach%2CNodeList.prototype.forEach%2CArray.from%2CString.prototype.startsWith%2CObject.assign%2CArray.prototype.entries%2CObject.entries%2CObject.fromEntries%2CDocumentFragment.prototype.append%2CPromise%2CPromise.prototype.finally%2CArray.prototype.includes%2Ces6%2CEvent%2CElement.prototype.remove%2CElement.prototype.append%2Cfetch%2CCustomEvent%2CElement.prototype.matches%2CNodeList.prototype.forEach%2CAbortController%2CIntersectionObserver) is empty in modern browsers.
+Polyfill.io uses the User-Agent string to decide which polyfills are needed, and as a result [the script](https://polyfill.io/v3/polyfill.js?features=Array.prototype.forEach%2CNodeList.prototype.forEach%2CArray.from%2CString.prototype.startsWith%2CObject.assign%2CArray.prototype.entries%2CObject.entries%2CObject.fromEntries%2CDocumentFragment.prototype.append%2CPromise%2CPromise.prototype.finally%2CArray.prototype.includes%2Ces6%2CEvent%2CElement.prototype.remove%2CElement.prototype.append%2Cfetch%2CCustomEvent%2CElement.prototype.matches%2CNodeList.prototype.forEach%2CAbortController%2CIntersectionObserver) is empty in modern browsers.
 To avoid making a request that results in nothing, the Aston Martin team used [`nomodule`](https://caniuse.com/mdn-html_elements_script_nomodule) to prevent the download in browsers that support JavaScript modules.

 This is a loose form of feature-detection that my former BBC colleague [Tom Maslen](https://twitter.com/tmaslen/) called ["Cutting the mustard"](http://web.archive.org/web/20120718191331/http://blog.responsivenews.co.uk/post/18948466399/cutting-the-mustard).
-Browsers that support modules just so happen to support the rest of the stuff that's required, so `nomodule` becomes convenient feature detect.
+Browsers that support modules just so happen to support the rest of the stuff that's required, so `nomodule` becomes convenient feature-detect.

 I'd take this a step further.
 If your site's core content works without JavaScript, then you can make that the experience for those older browsers.
-Serve all your JavaScript with `type="module"` to prevent older browsers running it, and now you can write modern JavaScript without the stress and pain of dealing with older browsers.
+Serve all your JavaScript with `type="module"` to prevent older browsers running it, and now you can write modern JavaScript without the stress and pain of dealing with those older browsers.

 ## Possible improvements